openstack-infra/system-config/doc/source/third_party.rst

   * Maintainers are encouraged to be in IRC regularly to make it faster to contact them.

+* Contact the `Third Party Coordinators
+  <https://review.openstack.org/#/admin/groups/440>`_ asking to add your
+  account to the `Third Party CI mail filter list
+  <https://review.openstack.org/#/admin/groups/270>`_.
+This is necessary to
+  keep Gerrit from sending email messages every time an account comments on a patch.

 * Include a public link to all test artifacts to make debugging failed tests easier (using a dns name over a hardcoded ip is recommended).
   This should include: